ceford/cefjdemos-data-jdm-help/articles/en/menu-items/menu-item-iframe-wrapper.md

 - **URL**.
 Field to enter a URL (web page address.

 Generally, it is a good idea to always add http:// or https:// when providing a URL.
-There is a [Auto add](https://docs.joomla.org/Help4.x:Menu_Item:_Iframe_Wrapper/en#Advanced_Tab "Help4.x:Menu Item: Iframe Wrapper/en") function to prefix a URL with http:// unless it detects the prefix in the URL. *NOTE - Use the relative path to a web page address on Joomla installation.
+There is an Auto add function to prefix a URL with http:// unless it detects the prefix in the URL. *NOTE - Use the relative path to a web page address on Joomla installation.
 If your Joomla! website is `http://www.example.com`, then